GOLF CLUB HISTORY.

-You will play a gently undulating course, which has many holes of great character, and we are particularly proud of our ‘sting in the tail’ 16th and 17th.
+You will play a gently undulating course, which has many holes of great character, and we are particularly proud of our ‘sting in the tail’ 16th.

 You will first be aware of the ‘Bell Pits’ when your ‘pushed’ drive from the 4th tee suddenly appears back in the centre of the fairway.
 With golfers luck it will have bounced off one of these doughnut shaped, ancient workings.
 You will find more of them, and their influence on your game, on the 5th, 15th and just where your drive lands on the 16th.

 The fact that every decade or so one of these pits collapses, brings an extra ‘edge’ to your shot if your ball happens to land on one of the lush centres of these landmarks.

 We hope that you find the time in your round to enjoy the area of cultivated nature that is our course.